jarekbryk/compbioftw/README.md

 - Zeeberg, B. R. et al. [Mistaken identifiers: gene name errors can be introduced inadvertently when using Excel in bioinformatics.](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80) BMC Bioinformatics 5, 80 (2004).
 Also check this blog post (with comments), from 2012 (_sic_): [Gene name errors and Excel: lessons not learned](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/).
 - Mallona, I. & Peinado, M. A. [Truke, a web tool to check for and handle excel misidentified gene symbols.](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3631-8) 1–3 (2017). doi:10.1186/s12864-017-3631-8

-If you have to use Excel for dates, split your date into three numerical columns: year, month and day and use package [lubridate](https://cran.r-project.org/web/packages/lubridate/vignettes/lubridate.html) to handle the dates after importing to R.
+If you have to use Excel for dates, split your date into three numerical columns: year, month and day and use package [lubridate](https://cran.r-project.org/web/packages/lubridate/vignettes/lubridate.html) to handle the dates after importing to R. Also, here is [a good website with tricks for power users](https://chandoo.org/wp/35-tips-data-analysis-in-excel/) and here is [a website which explains R data structures for people coming from Excel](http://rex-analytics.com/r-for-excel-users/).

 ### Get a good text editor